hotosm/osm-merge/README.md

 ### conflator.py

 This program doesn't require a database, unlike the other conflation programs.
-It is focused on [conflation OpenDataKit](odkconflation.md) with OpenStreetMap, as well as conflating [rural highways](highways.md).
+It is focused on [conflating OpenDataKit](odkconflation.md) with OpenStreetMap, as well as conflating [rural highways](highways.md).
 It'll conflate any two datasets in either GeoJson or OSM XML format.
 While this is currently under heavy development and